PrintersForAnts/AntHead/README.md

 ## Change log ##

+### 10-30-2024
+* Updated CAD to v29
+* missed exporting latest right fan ducts from previous commit, they worked but had an extra chamfer that needed to be removed

 ### 10-29-2024 #2
 * modified main housing to now support Sherpa bolt pattern as well as Orbiter 2 bolt pattern
 * ducts were updated to fit the latest change